Foofaraw/prympt/README.md

     prompt = Prompt("Can you produce a short poem?")

-### Jinja2 Substitutions
+### Prompts With Jinja2 Variables

 `prympt` supports full Jinja2 templating for dynamic prompt generation:

     sms_prompt = Prompt("Hi {{ name }}, your appointment is at {{ time }}.")

     print(sms_prompt(name="Alice", time="2 PM"))

-Advance substitutions are also possible (Jinja2 iterations):
+Advanced substitutions are also possible (Jinja2 iterations):

     order_prompt = Prompt("""
     Your order includes: